 MLB gains tool to check Dominican baseball players

-SANTO DOMINGO, Dominican Republic (AP) — Major League Baseball is getting a new tool to verify the ages and identities of players from the Dominican Republic.
+SANTO DOMINGO, Dominican Republic (AP) — Major League Baseball is getting a new tool to verify the ages and identifies of players from the Dominican Republic.

-The president of the Dominican Central Electoral Commission says MLB officials will now be able to access its national database of names and biometric data.
-Roberto Rosario says that should help reduce fraud among those aspiring to play professional baseball in the U.S.
+The president of the Dominican Central Electoral Commission says league officials will be able to access its national database of names and biometric data.
+Roberto Rosario says it should help cut down on fraud among people aspiring to play professional baseball in the United States.